HoTT/HoTT-2019/index.md

 theory](https://homotopytypetheory.org).
 It will take place from August 12th to 17th, 2019, at Carnegie Mellon University in Pittsburgh, USA.

-There will be an associated Homotopy Type Theory Summer School in preceeding week, August
+There will be an associated Homotopy Type Theory Summer School in the preceeding week, August 7th to 10th.
-7th to 10th..

-Further information will be posted as it becomes available.
+Further information will be posted here as it becomes available.

 ### Invited Speakers